 Pumpkin spice cupcakes are the perfect fall dessert!
 They’ve got a rich pumpkin flavour with a spicy kick, but the cream cheese frosting is light and fluffy and oh so creamy.
 If you like anything pumpkin spice, you’re going to love this easy cupcakes recipe.

 Fall is officially here where we live.
 The days are warm and sunny but the evenings and mornings are cool, and I can’t seem to walk anywhere anymore without hearing the crunch of leaves under my feet.
-The change from summer to winter has us saying goodbye to many warm-weather foods but saying hello to many delicious fall flavours, like pumpkin and spice!
+The change from summer to winter has us saying goodbye to warm-weather foods like ice cream and hello to many delicious fall flavours, like pumpkin and spice!
 Don’t get me wrong, I’m not a Starbucks addict but I absolutely love the flavours of pumpkin and spice at this time of year.

 - pumpkin puree

 - granulated sugar

 - vegetable oil

 - baking soda

 - fresh ginger

 - sea salt

 For the frosting: